surveyjs/survey-library/docs/design-survey-predefine-answers.md

 ## Multiple Question Values

 To populate multiple form fields, use the [`data`](https://surveyjs.io/Documentation/Library?id=surveymodel#data) property of a Survey instance.
-This property contains survey results data as an object in which keys are question names and values are answers.
-You can assign a new object to `data` property:
+This property contains survey result data as an object in which keys are question names and values are answers.
+You can assign a new object to the `data` property:

 ```js
 import { Model } from "survey-core";